annebelleo/annebelleo.github.io/README.md

-my personal website hosted by github and linked with my custom domain
+This is my personal website, hosted by Github Pages.
+As I like being minimal, the home page links to just three things: GitHub, Resume/CV, and Linkedin.